tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 If you want to run tModLoader without needing any input on startup (such as from an init system), then all you need to do is copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/serverconfig.txt) and change the settings how you like.
 Key options are defined below, and other options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file)

 ### World Name
-Setting `worldname` will change the default world name when creating a new world using [autocreate](#autocreate) **You do not need to include .wld in your world name**
+Setting `worldname` will change the default world name when creating a new world using [autocreate](#autocreate) **You do not need to include .wld in your world name**.
+This setting **will not** work with an existing world, set `path=worldpath/to/your/world` in the server config.

 ### Autocreate
-Set `autocreate=1` in your world to automatically make a new world if the path in `world` or a world with `worldname` does not exist.
+Set `autocreate=1` in your world to automatically make a new world if the path in `world` does not exist or is empty.

 ## 1.4.4 Migration
-The 1.4.4 script introduces a new [folder structure](#folder-structure) that both the management script and the Docker container need to conform to.
+The 1.4.4 script is a **backwards-incompatible update** that introduces a new [folder structure](#folder-structure) that both the management script and the Docker container need to conform to.
 Additionally, the management script has moved from flags to commands for things like installing, updating and starting the server.
 Run `./manage-tModLoaderServer.sh help` to see a list of available commands.

+## Running legacy tModLoader
+Currently any previous verison of TML can be run, but only via the github installation method.
+To do this, pass a `tml-version` flag matching up with a [github release](https://github.com/tModLoader/tModLoader/releases)

+Ex. `./manage-tModLoaderServer.sh install --tml-version v2022.09.47.80`

+Currently providing this flag implies `--github` since legacy is only supported via Github